ethereum/devp2p/caps/les.md

 [GetHelperTrieProofs] message.
 Currently the trie root is part of the trusted syncing checkpoint but trustless validation of the BloomBits trie is part of the development plans.
-The trie consists of the compressed bit vectors as values stored at keys constructed from the the bloom bit index encoded as a 2-byte big endian, followed by the section index encoded as an 8-byte big endian.
+The trie consists of the compressed bit vectors as values stored at keys constructed from the bloom bit index encoded as a 2-byte big endian, followed by the section index encoded as an 8-byte big endian.
 Since all-zero bit vectors have a zero length when compressed, these vectors are not added to the trie at all.